A US re-energised on climate: what does it mean for the UK?

 — John Podesta, Founder and Chair of the Center for American Progress

-- The US will be looking for UK leadership in the run-up to COP26: Mr Biden has appointed heavy-hitter former US Secretary of State John Kerry as his special climate envoy.
+- The US will be looking for UK leadership in the run-up to COP26: Mr Biden appointed heavy-hitter, former US Secretary of State John Kerry as his special climate envoy.
 France, as host of the seminal 2015 COP21, put a huge amount of diplomatic muscle into preparations under former Prime Minister Lauren Fabius.
 Is the UK government matching those levels of commitment?
-COP26 President Alok Sharma’s role is now full time, but there have also been calls for the PM and Foreign Secretary to be heavily involved (see also from the Institute for Government).
+COP26 President Alok Sharma’s role is full time where it was not at the outset, but there have also been calls for the PM, Chancellor, and Foreign Secretary to be heavily involved (see also from the Institute for Government).

 - The UK would likely benefit from US pressure on countries lagging behind: Australia and Brazil’s climate efforts are recognised as insufficient.
 This led to Australia’s PM being one of the few world leaders not given a speaking platform at last December’s Climate Action Summit event.
 US diplomatic might could nudge these countries towards bolder commitments ahead of the COP summit - on cutting emissions, fulfilling financial pledges and other issues.